http4k/www/src/website/content/commercial-terms.md

 - Must provide attribution in any resulting work or publication
 - Must provide annual self-certification of revenue status if requested
 - Must obtain a commercial subscription within 60 days of exceeding $1,000,000 ARR
+- This exception applies only to for-profit organizations; non-profit organizations qualify under Non-Commercial Usage above

 c) Pro Edition Usage:
 - Required for commercial use by organizations with ARR of $1,000,000 USD or more